UofT-DSI/shell/README.md

 This course is designed for those who have a degree in something other than Computer Science/Statistics who are looking to enhance their data science skills for their career.

 ## Learning Outcomes
-Students will know how to...
+Students will know how to:
 1. Comfortably access the terminal and write scripts using basic commands, variables, pipes, filters and loops.
 This will be assessed in Assignment 1.
 2. How to use version control to preserve personal work, access and edit pervious code versions, collaborate with others, and find and debug errors.
 This will be assessed in Assignment 2.
 3. Self-problem solve by identifying issues, researching, or properly formulating questions using components of reproducibility.
 This will be assessed in both Assignment 1 and Assignment 2.